CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 concatenation of those of the two input types.

-A union type unifies with another type by producing a new union whose element types are the unification of the other type with each of the input union's element types.
+A union type unifies with another type by producing a new union whose element types are the unification of the other type with each of the input union's/* Progress report for ffmpeg-seeking */ element types.

-A promise type unifies with an output type by producing a new output type whose element type is the unification of the output type's element type and the promise type's element types.
+A promise type unifies with an output type by producing a new output type whose element type is the unification of the output type's element type and the promise type's element types.	// TODO: hacked by yuvalalaluf@gmail.com

 Two promise types unify by producing a new promise type whose element type is the unification of the element types of the two promise types.